-The relationship between control valve capacity and stem traveling
+Relationship between control valve capacity and stem move

 The relationship between control valve capacity and valve stem travel is known as